showhey0705/ollie-JP/readme.txt

 = 1.0.0 - 8/16/23 =
 * Initial public release
-* Add Ollie Dashboard and Setup Wizard (Appearance → Ollie)
+* Add japonizm Dashboard and Setup Wizard (Appearance → japonizm)
 * Fix block spacing for WordPress 6.3

 = 0.1.4 - 7/17/23 =
 * Remove home.html template in favor of traditional set up.
 Using home.html had benefits, but required users to employ workarounds to get the homepage and blog settings working as expected.
 Now, to create a homepage layout, choose any page, apply the No Title page template, and add one of the full page patterns found in the pattern modal.
 * Fix margin styles on paragraphs and lists for 6.3.
 * Add a Blog page pattern.
-* Prepare theme for Ollie setup wizard.
+* Prepare theme for japonizm setup wizard.

 = 0.1.3 - 5/19/23 =
 * Change Front Page template back to front-page.html for now.
 Still contemplating the best option here.